We are Strath Union, your Students’ Union - the beating heart of activity for students on Strathclyde campus since 1964.

 You can read the full details of our privacy notice here.

 We engage with internal and external partners, including staff and services across the University, other relevant charities and support organisations.
-We deal with academic matters (including appeals, disciplinaries, transfer, course matters, complaints), housing (tenancy issues, finding accommodation, letting agencies, flatmate problems, council tax, deposits, housing rights), benefits (all applicable), finance (student funding bodies, emergency funding, Discretionary and Childcare Funds, budgeting and money management, Participation and Graduation Funds), health and wellbeing (free condoms, free sanitary products, mental and physical health support, emergency food provision).
+We deal with academic matters (including appeals, disciplinaries, transfer, course matters, complaints), housing (tenancy issues, finding accommodation, letting agencies, flatmate problems, council tax, deposits, housing rights), benefits (all applicable), finance (student funding bodies, emergency funding, Discretionary and Childcare Funds, budgeting and money management, Participation Funds), health and wellbeing (free condoms, free sanitary products, mental and physical health support, emergency food provision).

 No, we are part of the Students’ Union and as such, are an independent, autonomous service.
 We retain excellent links with University staff, departments and support services in order to attempt to resolve difficulties that may arise for a student.

-We record all information about you, your case or enquiry on an online professional case recording system that is hosted by a company external to the University and password protected.
+We record all information about you, your case or enquiry on an online professional case recording system called Advice Pro.
+This is hosted by a company external to the University and password protected.
 This means that nobody outside of the Advice Hub can access your file.
 We record notes we take when you speak with us, any work we do on your behalf, emails sent to and by us, and scans of documents that you may provide to us.
 This is to ensure that we keep an accurate record of your case that we can use to help inform our advice and support for you on an ongoing basis.

 Your information and file will be destroyed after six years.
 In line with data protection legislation, you are entitled to see any information held about you and we can provide you with your case file upon request.

-back to top of page
+Back to top of page